SpanishArmada/Minesweeper-Battle/README.md

 5. Better matchmaking algorithm according to user skills.
 6. Possible additional game modes, e.g. no-flag mode.
 7. In-app purchase to obtain special flag design, etc.
+8. Rewrite Client-AI in Nodejs so it can be hosted together with client + server

 ## Demo
 [At YouTube](https://youtu.be/dSQmVNemUbw)